pratheeshsatheeshkumar/Deployment-of-Three-Tier-Architecture-in-AWS-using-Terraform/README.md

 Diagram : 1a

 This project's goal is to deploy a WordPress website in a Three Tier Architecture.
-Only front-end-server has http access from the Internet.
-Back-end is installed with mariadb server and only front-end server can access back-end through its private hosted zone. a Bastion server is used to provide ssh access to front-end and backend-servers.
+Only front-end server has http access from the Internet.
+The back-end is installed with MariaDB server and only the front-end server can access the back-end through its private hosted zone. a Bastion server is used to provide ssh access to front-end and back-end servers.

 ### **Terraform File Hierarchy used in this project.**